vbhat1976/terraform-workshop/exercises/11/README.md

 {"text": "Hello from backend"}
 ```

-If your frontend endpoint isn't up yet, just give it a little time.
+_If your frontend endpoint isn't up yet, just give it a little time.
 Autoscaling groups in combination with launch configurations can take
 some time to actually spin up the EC2 instances.
 In addition, we also have a boot script running that is run to bring up the server(s) once
 the EC2 instances themselves are up.
-So, yeah, it could take just a bit.
+So, yeah, it could take just a bit._

 So, we can see that our frontend is working.
 We're hitting the application load balancer URL, so everything is routing correctly through
 the load balancer to our EC2 instances actually running the service code.
 Including, we can see that the frontend is correctly communicating
 through the backend load balancer to the backend server or servers.
 So, we also have our backend load balancer URL.
 Let's try to open that
 in the browser.

 Did it work?
-Wait, can you figure out why?
+Wait, can you figure out why not?

 ### What else?